CryptoTL: Private, Efficient and Secure Transfer Learning: Results and Discussion

 One big advantage of CryptoTL is that during the actual training and fine-tuning of a network no HE is involved, which is why no encrypted back propagation is required.
 This significantly reduces CryptoTL's training runtime.
 For fine-tuning, the client needs to query the server once for each (encrypted) element of his target-dataset; afterwards, he can proceed by fine-tuning the upper layers based on the servers output in plain.
 The total (single-threaded) runtime of the fine-tuning, therefore, is $ t_\text{train} = \left\lceil \frac{|\text{target-dataset}|}{p} \right\rceil \cdot t_S + t_{\text{finetune}} $, where $t_S$ is the time for one forward pass through the frozen server layers evaluated on encrypted inputs, $t_\text{finetune}$ is the actual fine-tuning time (wihtout encryption) for the upper clientside layers, and $p$ is the number of possible parallel evaluations using the SIMD slots of CKKS.
 For prediction, the client first needs to query the frozen layers on the server once (using encryption), before applying the fine-tuned upper layers in plain.
 Thus, the total runtime is $t_\text{predict} = t_S + t_C \approx t_S$.

 We depict the (single-threaded) runtime\footnote{ We ran the benchmark on a notebook with an Intel i7-1165G7 CPU (2.8\,GHz, turboboost up to 4.7\,GHz) and 32\,GB RAM using gcc version 11.2.
 Each benchmark used only one thread.} $t_S$ of one forward pass through the frozen serverside layers on homomorphically encrypted input features in \Cref{tab:fhe_cnn}.
-We, thereby, depict the runtime for two different CKKS parameter sets (depicted by the lattice dimension $N$ which has to be a power-of-two in SEAL, by the modulus $q$ and by the scaling factor $\Delta$) both providing at least $128$\,bit of computational security.
-The first parameter set CryptoTL$_{p1}$ thereby uses smaller scaling factors optimized for faster runtime by reducing the accuracy of the scheme, the second parameter set CryptoTL$_{p2}$ trades runtime with a higher CKKS-accuracy.
+We, thereby, depict the runtime for two different CKKS parameter sets (depicted by the lattice dimension $N$ which has to be a power-of-two in SEAL, by the modulus $q$, and by the scaling factor $\Delta$) both providing at least $128$\,bit of computational security.\footnote{As seen here \url{http://homomorphicencryption.org/}, verified using \url{https://github.com/malb/lattice-estimator}~\cite{DBLP:journals/jmc/AlbrechtPS15}, and directly enforced by SEAL.} The first parameter set CryptoTL$_{p1}$ thereby uses smaller scaling factors optimized for faster runtime by reducing the accuracy of the scheme, the second parameter set CryptoTL$_{p2}$ trades runtime with a higher CKKS-accuracy.
 Further, \Cref{tab:fhe_cnn} depicts the runtime for using SEAL configured to use the Intel HEXL library~\cite{IntelHEXL} with support for the \texttt{AVX512-IFMA52} instruction set of the underlying CPU, and for using SEAL without HEXL and \texttt{AVX512} (dubbed portable mode).